8 steps to successful succession planning

 Before you assign employees as succession candidates, you’ll need to categorize them by their potential, distinguishing between those that are at the right level to move up now, those with potential to move up, and those with potential for senior leadership.

 Step 3: Categorize employees by succession potential

 - Create an ‘as-is’ people dataset based on each employee’s current stage of development.
 Review all positions and evaluate each position against the person currently occupying it.

 - Identify which succession candidates are ready now, which will be ready with limited development, and which will need longer-term development.

 - Use data visualizations to highlight the number of employees ready for the next level, those with potential for the next level, and those with potential for senior leadership.

 Assign employees as succession candidates

-Next, you’ll need to build an inventory of those positions that are currently without obvious succession candidates and look for employees with potential to retrain
+Next, you’ll need to build an inventory of those positions that are currently without obvious succession candidates and look for employees with the potential to retrain.

 Step 4: Identify succession candidates and record development priorities